serain/serain.github.io/_posts/2021-05-11-terraform-plan-rce.markdown

 If you're using Atlantis you may also be able to do this by modifying the default Atlantis workflows.

+I have to caution that while `-plugin-dir` with whitelisted providers may be a mitigation against arbitrary RCE, it is unlikely to be sufficient to prevent exfiltration of variables via more creative ways (see "Abusing Common Providers" above).

 ### Don't do a production `plan` on untrusted code!

 Alternatively - or additionally - don't run a production `plan` on untrusted code!
 Only do a production `plan` on trusted code that's been peer-reviewed and merged to your protected production branch.
 Ideally you have a manual approval step after your production `plan` and before your production `apply`.
 If something looks fishy in the `plan`, open another PR to revert the last changes.